ALavault/alavault.github.io/_posts/2020-06-16-music_tuto_6_lead_sheet.md

 If also means we are in either G minor or Bb major (rather G minor though).

 "A" and "B" in squares : these shows the two big parts of the song : the A part and the B part.
-It is espcially useful is the band wants to solo over a special structure (for instance an AABA structure).
+It is especially useful is the band wants to solo over a special structure (for instance an AABA structure).
 Or if someone is lost, a discrete call saying "x bars before A" for instance.

 Above the staff, you have the symbols for the chords to play.
-If you see brackets, it means these chords are optionnal : they may be played by some but not by others.
+If you see brackets, it means these chords are optional : they may be played by some but not by others.

-*Remark :* the G7 on the last bar is non-required (up to your discretion) but the b5 in the A*mi7(b5)* at the first part of the B part is compulsary.
+*Remark :* the G7 on the last bar is non-required (up to your discretion) but the b5 in the A*mi7(b5)* at the first part of the B part is compulsory.

 *Why there are some Ma sometimes ?* This means the degree notated afterwards is major e.g. Bb*maj7* is a Bb major chord with a major seventh.